-Eptam Precision can now more effectively manage customer demand, factory expansion and operator support.
+Eptam Precision can now more effectively manage customer demand, factory expansion, and operator support.

-In addition to monitoring the production score (Fusion Factor) Jesse utilized several powerful tools automatically and regularly produced by the Datanomix software:
+In addition to monitoring the production score (Fusion Factor), Jesse utilized several powerful tools automatically and regularly produced by the Datanomix software:

 - Shift reports – A productivity summary of the entire work cell with detailed shift comparisons of the job scores achieved at each station.
 Jesse uses this report to see the variances between shifts and workstations, readily identifying training gaps and performance differences that are rolled into a continuous improvement and communication process.

-- Coffee Cup Reports – A simple scorecard of end of day and end of shift performance by job, which has become a critical communication vehicle to upper management on the output of the previous day’s work.
-Each morning, the Datanomix system emails these scorecard summaries to a configurable distribution list.
-Rather than walking the floor before each morning’s production meeting, all of the information on part counts, cycle times, alarm frequency and general Datanomix factor (production score) by job is waiting in their inboxes at 6AM.
+- Coffee Cup Reports – A simple scorecard of end-of-day and end-of-shift performance by job, which has become a critical communication vehicle to upper management on the previous day’s work output.
+The Datanomix system emails these scorecard summaries each morning to a configurable distribution list.
+Rather than walking the floor before each morning’s production meeting, all of the information on part counts, cycle times, alarm frequency, and general Datanomix factor (production score) by job is waiting in their inboxes at 6 AM.
 It was enough information for a complete production meeting and the list of work items to resolve for the upcoming workday.

-With the Eptam Northfield facility now connected and able to visualize data, the production staff has complete clarity on the performance of day in progress, on obstacles standing in the way of greater output, on where to dispatch key personnel to keep the day trending positively, and how to turn threats to productivity into training and continuous improvement actions.
-Datanomix has become ingrained into morning production meetings and daily Gemba-walks.
-Every feature of Datanomix is completely turnkey, delivering value right out of the box.
+With the Eptam Northfield facility now connected and able to visualize data, the production staff has complete clarity on the performance of the day in progress, on obstacles standing in the way of greater output, on where to dispatch key personnel to keep the day trending positively, and how to turn threats to productivity into training and continuous improvement actions.
+Datanomix has become ingrained into morning production meetings, and daily Gemba walks.
+Every feature of Datanomix is turnkey, delivering value right out of the box.
 For a fraction of the cost of a new employee, Eptam has a system that understands every job on every machine, answers critical production questions in seconds, delivers reports automatically, and provides deeper insights and trends in a few simple clicks.
 Eptam has a remarkable facility, impressive people, and a culture of serious commitment to quality and improvement.